Dev869/bc_tech_guide/docs/bc_fitness_cafe/social-media.md

 ---
 # Social Media
 ## Accounts
-*You may access all the accounts through the business phone's instagram.*
+*You may access all the accounts through the business phone's instagram.
+All social logins that you may not be able to access will also be in the secure Google Doc*
 ### Facebook
 #### [BikecoachFitnessStudio](https://www.facebook.com/BikecoachFitnessStudio){: .btn}
 ### Instagram